 Feature prioritization is an important aspect of product development.
-Building new features allows you to improve your product by meeting customer demands and keeping ahead of the competition.
-But it can be a tricky operation.
+Adding new features to your product allows you to improve it by meeting customer demands and staying ahead of the competition.
+However, it can be a difficult operation.

-Prioritizing feature requests is an ongoing process where product teams have to work together to determine which new features they should focus on.
-The decisions made need to consider market competition, cost, time, and available resources, as well as align with business objectives, of course.
+Prioritizing feature requests is an ongoing process in which product teams must collaborate to determine which new features to prioritize.
+Decisions must consider market competition, cost, time, and available resources, as well as align with business objectives.

-So, how do you make sure you’re making the right decision?
+So, how do you know you’re making the right choice?

-In this article, we’ll show you how to prioritize feature requests by acknowledging the dimensions of each feature, popular frameworks to implement them, and how the process looks from different angles.
+In this article, we’ll show you how to prioritize feature requests by considering the dimensions of each feature, as well as popular frameworks for implementing them and how the process looks from various perspectives.

-Profit is a huge dimension to consider when determining which features to prioritize.
-The initial course of action may be to focus on the feature that will cost your team less to build than one that costs more.
-However, the building cost isn’t the only figure you want to look at.
-Let’s take a look at an example that breaks down the figures involved in two feature requests:
+Profit is a significant factor to consider when deciding which features to prioritize.
+The first step may be to focus on the feature that will cost your team less to build rather than one that will cost more.
+However, the construction cost isn’t the only figure to consider.
+Consider the following example, which breaks down the figures involved in two feature requests: